Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-Loquat leaves are thick, large, glossy and dark green in color and are whorled at the tips.
+Loquat leaves are thick, large, glossy and dark green in colour and are whorled at the tips.
 They have a leathery texture and have serrated margins.

-The underside of the leaves have dense velvety hairs.
-The leaves are used to prepare herbal tea and are used in traditional medicine because of its amazing health benefits.
+The underside of the leaves has dense velvety hairs.
+The leaves are used to prepare herbal tea and are used in traditional medicine because of their amazing health benefits.

 The Loquat tree belongs to the family Rosaceae and is native to China.
 From here, it spread to Japan around the year 700 AD so it has been cultivated for over a thousand years in Japan.
 It is among the first cultivated fruits in Asia.
 There are about 900 cultivars of Loquat.
 Japan leads the world's production of Loquat.

-The Loquat tree is a small tree that is about 10-15 feet high, though it can reach a height of 30 feet.
-The tree grows best in subtropical and warm temperate areas of the world, doesn't like extreme heat and prefers partial shade.
+The Loquat tree is a small tree that is about 10 to 15 feet high, though it can reach a height of 30 feet.
+The tree grows best in subtropical and warm temperate areas of the world, doesn't like the extreme heat and prefers partial shade.

 It is often grown as an ornamental tree.

-In the Unites States is cultivated in Hawaii, Florida and California.
+In the United States is cultivated in Hawaii, Florida and California.

 Health Benefits of Loquat Fruit